-Anthem Blue Cross works with an extensive network of "Preferred Providers" throughout California.
-These providers participate in a preferred provider organization program (PPO), called the Prudent Buyer Plan.
+Anthem Blue Cross has established and maintains a network of "Preferred Providers" throughout California.
+These providers participate in our preferred provider organization program (PPO), called the PERS Select Plan.
 They have agreed to accept payment amounts set by Anthem Blue Cross for their services.
 These "Allowable Amounts" are usually lower than what other physicians and hospitals charge for their services, so your portion of the charges, or your copayment or coinsurance, will also be lower.

-The Plan's Preferred Provider Network also includes BlueCard Program participating providers for Members who live or are traveling outside California.
-The Blue Cross and Blue Shield Association, of which Anthem Blue Cross is a member/Independent Licensee, administers a program (called the "BlueCard Program") which allows Members to have the reciprocal use of participating providers contracted under other states' Blue Cross and/or Blue Shield Plans.
+The PERS Select Plan's Preferred Provider network also includes BlueCard Program participating providers for Members who are traveling or temporarily living outside California.
+The Blue Cross and Blue Shield Association, of which Anthem Blue Cross is a member/Independent Licensee, administers a program (called the "BlueCard Program") which allows our Members to have the reciprocal use of participating providers contracted under other states' Blue Cross and/or Blue Shield Plans.
 BlueCard Program participating providers are located throughout the United States.
 Preferred Providers (BlueCard Program participating providers) have agreed to accept Allowable Amounts set by their local Blue Cross and/or Blue Shield Plan as payment for covered services.
-See pages 16-18 for further description of how the BlueCard Program works.
+See pages 18-20 for a further description of how the BlueCard Program works.

-When you need health care, simply present your PERSCare ID card to your physician, hospital, or other licensed health care provider.
+When you need health care, simply present your PERS Select ID card to your physician, hospital, or other licensed health care provider.
 Choosing Preferred Providers for your health care allows you to take advantage of the highest level of reimbursement.
 Prior to receiving services you should verify that the provider is a Preferred Provider, in case there have been any changes since your Preferred Provider directory was published.

 Preferred Providers have agreed to accept the Plan's payment, plus applicable Member deductibles and copayments/coinsurance, as payment in full for covered services.
-When you receive covered services from a Preferred Provider, the provider will be paid directly.
-This means you have no further financial responsibility, except for any deductibles or coinsurance that may apply, and therefore no claim forms to file.
+When you receive covered services from a Preferred Provider, the provider has agreed to submit a claim for payment directly, and the benefits of this Plan will be paid directly to the provider.
+This means you have no further financial responsibility, except for any Member deductibles or copayments that may apply, and therefore no claim forms to file.

 If you go to a Non-Preferred Provider, payment for services may be substantially less than the amount billed.
 In addition to your deductible and coinsurance, you are responsible for any difference between the Allowable Amount and the amount billed by the Non-Preferred Provider.
-You will need to submit a claim if you receive care from a Non-Preferred Provider.
+You will need to submit a claim if you received care from a Non-Preferred Provider.